dandyvica/clf/README.md

 ## Releases
 Current release is 0.1 and currently in development.
 It should be considered as bleeding edge or pre-α stage.

+## Principle of operation
+The *clf* executable processing is simple.
+After reading the YAML configuration file passed in the command line, it reads each logfile (or a list of logfiles provided by an external command or script) and tests each line against the defined regexes.
+If a match is found, it triggers an external script, either by spawning a new process and providing a set of environment variables to this process (and optionnally updating the *PATH* or *Path* variable, depending on the OS).
+Or by establishing a new socket connection to a remote address and port configured in the configuration file, and sending a JSON data structure with a set of variables coming from the search.

+The plugin output and exit code is depending on what is found in the provided logfiles.

+## Command line arguments

 ## Format of the YAML configuration file
 The current format of the configuration file defines where and what to search is a standard YAML format.